Iceland: Summit 2020

 You can reserve your spot on this adventure by either making your deposit, or paying the full fee all at once.
 If not paying in full, you will have scheduled payment installments to help spread your costs out.
 Once registered, you will start receiving a series of newsletters leading up to the trip as well as a payment schedule.

 Keep in mind that this trip is a go meaning your deposit will be non-refundable.
 You will be responsible for your travel to and from Iceland.
-You must be at Keflavik Airport (KEF) the morning of October 2nd to meet with the group.
+You must be at Keflavik Airport (KEF) the morning of the start date to meet with the group.
 More information upon registration!

 Next Trip: Faroe Islands 2020!